 - a.
 The further development and implementation of Arrival Management Concepts (4.2.1) - b.
 The further development of TBO.
-For this subject a PhD will be assigned to further develop this domain.
+For this subject a PhD has been assigned to further develop this domain.
 It is expected that the development of the work program of the PhD will also lead to research subjects as part of the KDC research agenda. - c.
 The further development of artificial intelligence (AI) applications.
 This domain has been taken on in the KDC Centre of Excellence and its expected that it will also become an integral part of the KDC Research agenda. - d.
 Research into meteorological subjects such as climate change and the possible impact on Amsterdam Airport Schiphol.
-In 2024 also meetings will be held between KDC and KNMI in preparation of the RP4 program.
-During RP4, which starts on Jan 1, 2025, new meteo innovations will be developed, which have yet to be defined.